nadiaperestp83-eng/calendar_app_private/README.md

 # Calendar App

-Mobile app for the Calendar App.
-This project was made as a final project for Software Making class in our university.
+Mobile app for the Calendar App privacy.
+This project was made as a final project for Software for better experience.

 ![Banner](https://github.com/berkakkaya/calendar_app/assets/31767631/5c9ab735-3ed8-4b2d-9751-723190261977)